 And if we don’t have a clear picture of what’s stopping us from growing, it’s twice as hard to know what to do to overcome it.

 Over the years I’ve identified 3 Critical Factors that limit the growth and profitability of most practices I see.
-These are:

 - Model: The professional services model is broken

 The professional practice model is stacked against growth and profitability.

 If as a fee-earner you also have to do lots of non-fee earning tasks (such as marketing, networking, talking to potential clients, billing etc) and yet you only generate fees when you are doing fee-earning tasks, this restricts your ability to generate profits.

 - Method: in most cases, the method used for growing a practice is misguided

 Most firms focus on growth by looking at ways to get more enquiries from potential clients.